-- Source filename: It will automatically detect. if not, Please specify the file name along with the extension.
+- Source filename: It automatically detects.
+If not, please specify the file name along with the extension

 Next, navigate to Workflows Menu and select the Validate option to validate the Workflow.
-Now, Let me start the Workflow by selecting the Start Workflow option in Workflows Menu.
+Now, Let me start the Workflow by choosing the Start Workflow option in Workflows Menu.

-Let us open the SQL Server Management Studio to check whether we successfully transfer the data from a source or not.
+Let us open the SQL Server to check whether we successfully transfer the data from a source or not.